 Christmas is looking very different for Sophia and her family.
 She’ll be spending it watching over her son Jaxon at the Neonatal Intensive Care Unit.
 He was born with a defect, which meant his intestines were outside of his body.
 But with the NICU team by her side, she’s feeling hopeful about the future.

 “Christmas won’t be the same this year.
 We won’t be having a huge roast dinner and party with our family.
-Instead, my partner James and I will be spending it two hours from home in Bristol, at the Neonatal Intensive Care Unit.
-We have been here over a month now but I know our baby boy is in the best hands.
+Instead, my partner James and I will spend Christmas, two hours from home in Bristol, at the Neonatal Intensive Care Unit.
+We have been here for over a month now but I know our baby boy is in the best hands.

 I’d always had a feeling that something wasn’t quite right after we found out I was pregnant.
 My fears came true at our 12-week scan.
 They suspected Jaxon had a birth defect called gastroschisis.
 It meant he would be born with his intestines on the outside of his body.
 I was distraught.
 What would happen to him in the future?

 It was hard carrying him inside of me knowing he wasn’t ok.
 My mind felt heavy with worry.
 We were told Jaxon would need specialist care immediately after his birth, something our local hospital couldn’t provide.
 It meant travelling all the way to Bristol.
 Our situation was already stressful enough without the prospect of being miles from home, but it had to be done.